eduNEXT/tutor-contrib-edunext-distro/README.rst

-Setup the theme names of all your themes in this list `THEMES_NAME`
+Declare the theme names of all your themes in this list `THEMES_NAME` to enable correctly them with the distro command `enable-themes`

 ::